[PRESS RELEASE] ASEAN Civil Society Urges Transparency and Public Engagement in Digital Economy Framework Agreement Talks

 Published by Foundation for Media Alternatives (FMA) on

-In a joint letter delivered today, digital rights groups, labor organizations, consumer advocates, and regional public interest networks express concern that the DEFA is moving forward without meaningful civil society participation, public consultation, or access to draft texts.
+In a joint letter delivered on 23 October 2025, digital rights groups, labor organizations, consumer advocates, and regional public interest networks expressed concern that the DEFA is moving forward without meaningful civil society participation, public consultation, or access to draft texts.

-The DEFA is expected to address key issues such as data free flows, artificial intelligence, digital IDs, and emerging technologies.
-Civil society groups are concerned that the agreement could reinforce tech monopolies and limit governments’ ability to protect workers, ensure fair competition, support local businesses, uphold consumer rights, and pursue industrial policies that promote innovation and economic growth.
+The DEFA is expected to address key issues such as data free flows, AI, digital IDs, and emerging technologies.
+Civil society groups are concerned that the agreement could reinforce tech monopolies and limit governments’ ability to ensure the following:

-ASEAN negotiators have signaled their intention to complete 70% of the agreement by the ASEAN Summit next week, with full conclusion targeted for 2026.
+ASEAN negotiators have signaled their intention to conclude the agreement in 2026.

 A key reference point in the negotiations is a study by the Boston Consulting Group (BCG), commissioned by the Australian Government, which projects that the DEFA could contribute USD 1 trillion in economic gains for the region.
 However, civil society groups note that the full study, including its methodology and assumptions, has not been released publicly.